• Skip to main content

 Concord C1 Chronograph Amethyst (ref.
 0320100)

 The Swiss brand has issued a “king of bling” member of its C1 Chronograph collection.
-Although being animated by an average self-winding caliber (some connoisseurs may find the choice of movement disappointing, but I would say that it is adequate since the mechanical part is not the main focus here,) the automatic Concord C1 Chronograph Amethyst (ref.
+Animated by an average self-winding caliber, the Concord C1 Chronograph Amethyst (ref.
 0320100) is adorned with 217 amethysts totaling stunning (and quite taxing on your bank account) 13.8 carats.

 Concord C1 Chronograph Amethyst (ref.
 0320100)